Find out how changes to your studies may affect your student visa and who you contact for more information.

 Changing to a similar course

-If your new undergraduate or Masters course is the same level, length and subject group as your previous course, you don’t need to make a new student visa application.
-However, we need to tell UK Visas and Immigration (UKVI) of the change, but this will not affect your current visa.
+If your new undergraduate or Masters course is the same level, length and subject group as your previous course, you don’t need to make a new Student visa application.
+We need to tell UK Visas and Immigration (UKVI) about the change, but this will not affect your current visa.

 If you switch to a course which needs ATAS clearance, you must get this clearance before we can approve your course transfer – even if you had it for your old course.

-It may be possible to change your PhD course without having to apply for a new student visa.
-If you want to change your PhD, email researchstudentoffice@sussex.ac.uk.
+It may be possible to change your research degree course without having to apply for a new Student visa.
+If you want to this, email pgr-visas@sussex.ac.uk.

 Changing your course level